phoenixframework/phoenix_live_view/guides/server/security-model.md

       end
     end

-Now, every time you try to navigate to and out of an admin panel, a regular page navigation will happen and a brand new WebSocket connection will be established.
+Now, every time you try to navigate into and out of an admin panel, a regular page navigation will happen and a brand new socket connection will be established.

-It is worth remembering the previous stated suggestion for authorization: that LiveViews require their own security checks aside from plugs.
-Use `pipe_through` above to protect the regular routes (get, post, etc.) and LiveViews should also run their own checks on the `mount` callback (or using `Phoenix.LiveView.on_mount/1` hooks).
+As previously mentioned, LiveViews require their own security checks, so we use `pipe_through` above to protect the regular routes (get, post, etc.) and LiveViews run their own checks in the `mount` callback.

-You can also combine `live_session` with `on_mount` to provide better control of authorization verification by separating similar LiveViews within a grouped context.
-It stands to reason that that will heavily depend on the application you are developing, and so we leave it to a developer's liking.
+(or using `Phoenix.LiveView.on_mount/1` hooks).

+Since we group LiveViews into `live_session`s, this is also the perfect place to define shared security checks.
+Let's look at the available strategies next.

 ## Strategies for validating authorization